Grafting

 There are a couple of different kinds of "high quality" parafilm that you can use, and I have tried a few of them.
 Regardless, it is difficult for me to recommend anything at this time.
 One of my primary issues is that, out of the three different batches of the 1" nursery grafting tape I have bought, two of them were already quite poor in quality (it only takes a few years for the tape to become fragile).
 While they were still usable, it definitely made things more difficult than it needed to be.
 Other than that, I liked it quite a bit, because I could use it, alone, to wrap the graft union and the rest of the scionwood with a good success rate (for at least most species) without requiring any extra steps.

 I have also used the 2" laboratory parafilm (M) and the 1" amleo perforated budding tape.
-Both of them were quite good in quality, but I have only tried one batch of each.
-The 2" laboratory parafilm might be slightly thinner than the nursery grafting tape, otherwise it's quite similar, but it is only suitable for folding in half and wrapping the graft union.
-However, you do have the option to cut it into 1" strips and use that for wrapping the rest of the scionwood, which is what some people seem to do, but this is an extra step I don't bother with, since I tend to do a few hundred grafts each year.
-Alternatively, the 1" amleo perforated budding tape is much thinner than both of them.
-This makes it superior than the other two for wrapping the entire scionwood, but it won’t make as tight of a wrap around the graft union, although it seems to work quite well for the most forgiving species (e.g. apple, pear, plum).
+Both were acceptable in quality, but I have only tried one batch of each.
+The 2" laboratory parafilm might be slightly thinner than the nursery grafting tape, otherwise it's quite similar, but it is mostly suitable for folding in half and wrapping the graft union.
+You do have the option to cut it into 1" strips, so you could use it to protect the rest of the scionwood from desiccation, but this is an extra step I don't bother with, since I tend to do a few hundred grafts each year.
+The 1" amleo perforated budding tape, on the other hand, is much thinner than the other two.
+This makes it the superior option for wrapping most of the scionwood, but it won’t make as tight of a wrap around the graft union.
+It does appear to be enough for the most forgiving species, though (e.g. apple, pear, plum).

 Grafting Techniques